-Next research your career goal role to understand what kind of skills and experiences are required.
+Skills Required - Next, research your career goal role to understand what kind of skills and experiences are required.
 You can do this by researching similar job postings online and looking at the job descriptions.
-You can also visit our Industry Insight section to read more about what you can do with your degree and different industry sectors. fill in as many skills as are required by similar positions.
+You can also visit our Industry Insight section to read more about what you can do with your degree and different industry sectors.
+Fill in as many skills as are required by similar positions.

-If for example a job description mentioned that your ideal career role required financial experience then you can choose to spend an internship or your DY year working with a bank.
-Alternatively if you required leadership experience you can aim to achieve a position of responsibility within a club or society at UBD.
+If for example a job description mentions that your ideal career role requires financial experience, then you can choose to spend an internship or your DY year working with a bank.
+Alternatively if you require leadership experience you can aim to achieve a position of responsibility within a club or society at UBD.

 Once you feel like you have achieved one of your skills required to achieve your career goal you can mark it off the list.
-Well done your one step closer!
+Well done, you’re one step closer!

 Core Career Clinics